 To understand how much that will ultimately save you on your tax bill, multiply the amount student loan interest you’re eligible to deduct by your tax bracket.

 If you are single and your modified adjusted gross income is $60,000, you are in the 22% tax bracket.
 If you paid $1,000 in student loan interest, which is about the average deduction, the student loan interest deduction will save you about $220.
 The maximum anyone might save is $550.

 How do you claim a student loan interest deduction?

 Luckily, claiming a student loan interest deduction is relatively easy since you don’t need to itemize your taxes to qualify.

-If you paid more than $600 in student loan interest to a single lender, you’ll get a 1098-E stating how much you paid in interest on qualified education loans.
+If you paid more than $600 in student loan interest to a single lender, you should automatically be sent a copy of IRS Form 1098-E from your student loan provider.

-Don’t worry if you didn’t receive a 1098-E form from your lender.
-Simply call them and ask for the amount you paid in student loan interest.
-You may also be able to access this information by logging into your account on the lender’s web site.
+You may also be able to access this information by logging into your account on the lender’s website.